Somewhere in Time (film)

-Somewhere in Time is a 1980 American romantic fantasy drama film from Universal Pictures, directed by Jeannot Szwarc, and starring Christopher Reeve, Jane Seymour, and Christopher Plummer.
-It is a film adaptation of the 1975 novel Bid Time Return by Richard Matheson, who also wrote the screenplay.
+Somewhere in Time is a 1980 American romantic fantasy drama film from Universal Pictures, directed by Jeannot Szwarc and starring Christopher Reeve, Jane Seymour and Christopher Plummer.
+It is a film adaptation of the novel Bid Time Return (1975) by Richard Matheson, who also wrote the screenplay.

-Reeve plays Richard Collier, a playwright who becomes obsessed with a photograph of a young woman at the Grand Hotel on Mackinac Island, Michigan.
-Through self-hypnosis, he wishes himself back in time to the year 1912 to find love with actress Elise McKenna (portrayed by Seymour), but comes into conflict with Elise's manager, William Fawcett Robinson (portrayed by Plummer), who fears that romance will derail her career, and resolves to stop him.
+Reeve plays Richard Collier, a playwright who becomes obsessed with the photograph of a young woman at the Grand Hotel on Mackinac Island, Michigan.
+Through self-hypnosis, he transports himself back in time to the year 1912 to find love with actress Elise McKenna (portrayed by Seymour).
+He comes into conflict with Elise's manager, William Fawcett Robinson (portrayed by Plummer), who attempts to deter him, fearing that romance would derail her career.

 The film is known for its musical score composed by John Barry, featuring pianist Roger Williams.
 The 18th variation of Sergei Rachmaninoff's Rhapsody on a Theme of Paganini is also used several times.

+In 2018, Seymour disclosed that she and Reeve fell in love while working on the film.
+However, they broke up after Reeve found out his ex-girlfriend was expecting their child.
+The two remained close friends for the rest of Reeve's life.

+Despite negative critical reception and modest box office receipts in its original release, the movie developed a cult following.

 Plot

 In 1972, college theater student Richard Collier celebrates the debut of his new play.
-An elderly woman Richard does not know comes up and places a pocket watch in his hand and pleads, "Come back to me".
-The woman returns to her home and dies in her sleep that night.
+An elderly woman approaches him, places an ornate gold pocket watch in his hand, and pleads, "Come back to me."

 Eight years later, Richard is a successful playwright living in Chicago.
-While struggling with writer's block, he decides to take a break from writing and travels to a resort, the Grand Hotel.
-While exploring the hotel's hall of history, he becomes enthralled with a vintage photograph of Elise McKenna, a beautiful early-20th century stage actress.
-Upon further research, he discovers she is the same woman who gave him the pocket watch.
+While struggling with writer's block after breaking up with his girlfriend, he takes a road trip.
+Passing the Grand Hotel, he has the impulse to stay there.
+In the hotel's Hall of History, he becomes enthralled with a vintage photograph of Elise McKenna, an early-20th-century stage actress.
+Research at the library shows that she is the woman who gave him the pocket watch.
 Richard visits Laura Roberts, Elise's former housekeeper and companion.
-While there, he discovers a music box that plays the 18th variation of Rhapsody on a Theme of Paganini by Rachmaninoff, his favorite musical piece.
-Among Elise's personal effects is a book on time travel written by his old college professor, Dr. Gerard Finney.
-Richard becomes obsessed with traveling back to 1912 and meeting Elise, with whom he has fallen in love.
+She reveals that Elise died the night she gave Richard the watch.
+Among Elise's personal effects is a book on time travel written by his old college professor, Dr. Gerard Finney, and a miniature Grand Hotel music box she commissioned that plays the 18th variation of Rhapsody on a Theme of Paganini by Rachmaninoff, his favorite musical piece.

-Richard seeks out Professor Finney, who believes that he briefly time-traveled through the power of self-suggestion.
-Finney warns Richard that such a process would leave one very weak physically, perhaps dangerously so.
-Richard is determined to try.
-Dressed in an early 20th-century suit, he removes all modern objects from his hotel room and attempts to will himself to 1912 using tape-recorded suggestions.
-The attempt fails because he lacks real conviction, but after finding a hotel guest book from 1912 containing his signature, Richard realizes that he will eventually succeed.
+Having fallen in love with Elise, Richard becomes obsessed with traveling back to 1912 and meeting her.
+He visits Finney, who believes that he briefly time-traveled through the power of self-suggestion.
+Richard outfits himself with a vintage suit and 1912 currency.
+He fills a coin pocket in the suit with pocket change before realizing that modern coinage would break the spell, then empties the pocket.
+He attempts to will himself to 1912 using tape-recorded suggestions.
+The attempt fails, but he realizes he will succeed after finding a 1912 hotel register containing his signature.